Process Safety and Disaster Prevention Policy

 Improving Security Management Level

 Mizushima Plant and Okayama Plant have established and are operating a security management system based on the Security Management Policy.
-Both plants, which are certified as approved sites of business under the High Pressure Gas Safety Act, operat a security management system and also undergo security certification inspections and internal audits in order to improve the security management level.
+As certified sites under the High Pressure Gas Safety Act, the Mizushima Plant and Okayama Plant operate a security management system and also undergo security certification inspections and internal audits.

 Promoting Facility Management